SonarSource/sonarqube/server/sonar-docs/src/pages/analysis/bitbucket-cloud-integration.md

 - **Import your BitBucket Cloud repositories** – Import your Bitbucket Cloud repositories into SonarQube to easily set up SonarQube projects.
 - **Analyze projects with Bitbucket Pipelines** – Integrate analysis into your build pipeline.
 SonarScanners running in Bitbucket Pipelines can automatically detect branches or pull requests being built so you don't need to specifically pass them as parameters to the scanner (branch and pull request analysis is available starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)).
 - **Report your Quality Gate status to your pull requests** – (starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html)) See your Quality Gate and code metric results right in Bitbucket Cloud so you know if it's safe to merge your changes.
+- **Authenticate with Bitbucket Cloud** - Sign in to SonarQube with your Bitbucket Cloud credentials.

 ## Importing your Bitbucket Cloud repositories into SonarQube

 Setting up the import of BitBucket Cloud repositories into SonarQube allows you to easily create SonarQube projects from your Bitbucket Cloud repositories.
-If you're using Developer Edition or above, this is also the first step in adding pull request decoration.
+This is also the first step in adding authentication and, starting in [Developer Edition](https://redirect.sonarsource.com/editions/developer.html), the first step in reporting your analysis and Quality Gate status to your pull requests.

 [[info]]
 | To import your Bitbucket repositories into SonarQube, you can only have one global configuration of Bitbucket, including Bitbucket Server and Bitbucket Cloud.
 See the **Configuring multiple DevOps Platform instances** section below for more information.